 The Community Partnership is committed to ensuring that publicly funded shelters and housing programs in the District of Columbia are prepared to respond to disasters and are aware of local resources to assist our neighbors experiencing homelessness.
 The Partnership is engaging multiple stakeholders within homeless service agencies, as well as the District’s Emergency Operation Center (EOC), in training and resource development.

-All Community Partnership contractors must fill out an emergency form for every shelter or housing program.
-The form can be found as a part of the contract deliverables at the following link:
+All Community Partnership contractors must complete an Emergency Preparedness Plan.
+The Emergency Preparedness Plan template can be found as a part of the contract deliverables at the following link:

 Connecting with City Resources

-The following are pro-active steps that shelters should utilize RIGHT NOW:
+The following are pro-active steps that housing providers should utilize RIGHT NOW:

-Shelters should use the citizen atlas to determine which neighborhood cluster their programs are located in (refer to Neighborhood cluster list for specific neighborhood names):
+Shelters and other housing programs should use the following resources to determine which ward, neighborhood cluster, and Advisory Neighborhood Committee (ANC) their programs are located in (refer to the Neighborhood Cluster lister for specific neighborhood names):

 Determine which key staff members at each of your program sites should receive neighborhood alerts and then sign-up for the alerts:

 DC Homeland Security and Emergency Management Agency (HSEMA) created and manages this site, which provides brochures and flyers, information on how to be aware of emergencies, how to create your emergency preparedness plan, and many other helpful resources you may need and reference while creating your emergency preparedness plan.

 » DC HSEMA